likmoon/4c74356b41.github.io/_posts/2017-02-04-going-mad-templates.md

 But bear in mind, all of these ways are nowhere near perfect, they cannot export certain things\properties\parameters, so after you've exported a template, read through it (or try deploying) and figure out if something is missing from the template.

 Working with Azure Explorer is pretty intuitive, so I won't explain it.
-It could help you out if you are looking for some specific property that didn't get exported with "Automation Script";, also looking at already deployed templates could work when "Automation Script"; doesn't.
+It could help you out if you are looking for some specific property that didn't get exported with "Automation Script", also looking at already deployed templates could work when "Automation Script" doesn't.

-Azure automation option can be used when you are creating resource in Azure using the portal, when you are about to deploy it, you can notice "Automation option"; button near the deploy button.
+Azure automation option can be used when you are creating resource in Azure using the portal, when you are about to deploy it, you can notice "Automation option" button near the deploy button.

 [<img class="alignnone size-medium wp-image-5726" src="http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-2-101x300.png" alt="Azure Automation Options" width="101" height="300" srcset="http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-2-101x300.png 101w, http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-2.png 311w" sizes="(max-width: 101px) 100vw, 101px" />](http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-2.png)

-The thing with "Automation option"; most of the time it uses a slightly different template to deploy stuff, which can help you.
+The thing with "Automation option" most of the time it uses a slightly different template to deploy stuff, which can help you.

 ### How do I fix missing properties?